author/shell/README.md

 const ListCommand = new Command({
   name: 'list',
   description: 'List the contents of the directory.',
+  // extraOptions are listed after the command in the default help screen.
+Ex: "dir list <dir>"
+  extraOptions: '<dir>',
   alias: 'ls',
   // Any flag parsing options from the @author.io/arg library can be configured here.
   // See https://github.com/author/arg#configuration-methods for a list.